ALMANAC

 Its last apparition of the year will start at dawn on 11/25 (1.8), peak on 12/05-06 at 11.4° (-0.5), and conclude about 12/27 (-0.5)

-Venus, at the start of the year, is an evening object at 27.7° above the eastern horizon, and bright (-4.5).
+Venus - starts the year as an evening object at 27.7° above the eastern horizon, and bright (-4.5).
 Venus is less than 3° above the Sun from 03/20 until dawn on 03/25 when it appears again (-4.2) and slowly climbs to 23.9° (-4.0) on 08/07-11 (-4.0).
 Venus is lost to view after 11/24 (-3.9).

-Mars starts the year as a bright object (-1.2) rising after dusk, and high in the sky at 63.1° by midnight.
+Mars - starts the year as a bright object (-1.2) rising after dusk, and high in the sky at 63.1° by midnight.
 On the nights of 01/09-18 it is at its brightest (-1.4) and visible all night until 01/25 (-1.2).
-Thereafter, Mars loses brightness and sets after midnight – but before dawn until the night of 05/26 (1.2) when it continues to shine in the evening sky (1.3) until the night of 10/23 when it shines (1.5) briefly at dusk.
+Thereafter, Mars loses brightness and sets after midnight, but before dawn until the night of 05/26 (1.2) when it continues to shine in the evening sky (1.3) until the night of 10/23 when it shines (1.5) briefly at dusk.

-Jupiter begins the year as a bright (-2.7) evening object that sets after midnight until 03/22 (-2.2) when it sets before midnight.
+Jupiter - begins the year as a bright (-2.7) evening object that sets after midnight until 03/22 (-2.2) when it sets before midnight.
 On 06/05 Jupiter (-1.9) makes a brief appearance at dusk and thereafter disappears until dawn on 07/12 (-1.9).
 Starting on 09/29 (-2.1) Jupiter rises before midnight, and is 60.6° high at dawn.
 On the mornings of 10/18-21, Jupiter (-2.3) is at its maximum height at dawn 67.2°.
 It continues to grow in brightness and ends the year (-2.7) when it rises after dusk, but before midnight.

-Saturn starts the year (1.0) as an evening object 36.9° in the southern sky that sets before midnight.
+Saturn - starts the year (1.0) as an evening object 36.9° in the southern sky that sets before midnight.
 By 02/27 (1.1) Saturn is ending this apparition.
 A new apparition begins at dawn on 04/14 (1.2).
 On the night of 06/28 Saturn (1.0) rises before midnight and is 37.6° high at dawn on the 29th.
 On the night of 09/18-19 Saturn (0.7) becomes an all-night object for five nights in a row.
 Thereafter, Saturn sets before dawn until 12/11 when it also sets before midnight (1.0).
-At year’s end Saturn has faded to (1.1).
+At years end Saturn has faded to (1.1).

 Pairings (center-to-center angle of 5° or less) of two planets, or the Moon and a planet.